nanophysics/pymeas2019_noise/documentation/README.md

 * Frequency points have equally distance in logaritmic scale: 12 bins in one decade for example.
 You get diagrams over a many decades of frequency. (in coparison: normally the frequency spacing is constant, 1 Hz for example.
 At high frequencies the bin size is very small and the noise corresponding high.
 Useless presentation if you show data, especially if you show data in logaritmic scale.)
 * Presentation as LSD, PSD, LS or PS.
 * Cheap setup, around 1000 USD for the oscilloscope.

+## State of development
+Alpha, no guarantee at all.
+We just developed for our needs, over some weekends and during long evenings.

 ## Installation